This exercise will guide you through all the necessary steps to define and configure a new Amazon Alexa skill.

 Ensure you are logged in to your AWS Management Console (https://us-east-2.console.aws.amazon.com/console/home).

 Pick a datacenter you prefer from the dropdown listbox at the top right menu.
 E.g. US East (Ohio) or EU (Ireland).

 In Find Services type lambda and press Enter.

 You will end up at the AWS Lambda home screen.
 Click Create a function.

 In the Create function screen:

-You will end up in your AEP function definition screen, with the Configuration tab active.
+You’ll end up in your AEP function definition screen, with the Code tab active.
+Click Add trigger.

 If Alexa Skills Kit is not available in the Add triggers list, the data center you selected does not support it.
 Select another datacenter (e.g. EU (Ireland)) that provides the Alexa Skills Kit trigger.